Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 \- Performance & Optimization: Who is running queries, where are their issues - how does this relate to cost and usage?

 Instructions and descriptions are below.
+Here is a video showing the dashboard in action: https://www.youtube.com/watch?v=4cNBdX9hufs

 ### If you are new to Qlik: Click here to get started -- https://help.qlik.com/en-US/onboarding